It’s NOT just you who has emetophobia!

-Emetophobia is without doubt the most common phobia we are asked to work with, and not a day goes by in our office without enquires from people who are suffering with this phobia.
+Emetophobia is without doubt the most common phobia we are asked to work with.
+Not a day goes by in our office without enquires from people who are suffering with this phobia.

 Many people with emetophobia believe they are on their own, and that their case is the severest we may have come across.
 However we have worked with emetophobia frequently for many, many years and have been faced with people whose emetophobia has rendered them:

 Of course, these are just a few of the hundreds of cases we have been faced with.
-Symptoms and severity vary greatly, however as emetophobia has a habit of progressing and additional rituals added over time, it is advisable to obtain therapy, or personally start to challenge your beliefs as soon as possible, to prevent the effects of emetophobia magnifying.
+Symptoms and severity vary greatly.
+However as emetophobia has a habit of progressing and additional rituals added over time, it is advisable to obtain therapy.
+Personally start to challenge your beliefs as soon as possible to prevent the effects of emetophobia magnifying.

 Frequent Symptoms & Rituals